SHIFT changes how teachers teach and students learn.

 We understand that teachers’ plates are most often full.
 For that reason we offer distinct professional development workshop models to accommodate busy schedules.

-Begins with a two to three-day intensive training followed by quarterly or monthly trainings throughout the school year.
+Begins with a 2 to 3-day intensive training followed by quarterly or monthly trainings throughout the school year.

 Customizable to fit your schedule and training needs.
 Typically it is a stand-alone hands-on 2 to 3-day workshop that walks educators through the filmmaking process and how that integrates into content instruction.